Manikandan2708/Car-Sales-Dashboard/README.md

 6. Details Grid Showing All Car Sales Information: Create a detailed grid that presents all relevant information for each car sale, including car model, body style, color, sales amount, dealer region, date, etc

+Here is the Overview page of the Project

 ![image](https://github.com/Manikandan2708/Car-Sales-Dashboard/blob/main/OVERVIEW.png)

+Here is the Details page of the Project

 ![image](https://github.com/Manikandan2708/Car-Sales-Dashboard/blob/main/DETAILS.png)